-- all paper and electronic files are secure and can only be accessed by authorised officers - all printed material is kept in files that are clearly marked as a Whistleblowers Protection Act matter and include a prominent warning on the front of the file that criminal penalties apply to any unauthorised divulging of information concerning a protected disclosure - any files saved on a floppy disk or CD-ROM or other disk are password-protected
+- all paper and electronic files are secure and can only be accessed by authorised officers - all printed material is kept in files that are clearly marked as a Whistleblowers Protection Act matter and include a prominent warning on the front of the file that criminal penalties apply to any unauthorised divulging of information concerning a protected disclosure - any files saved on a floppy disk or CD-ROM or other disk are passwordprotected - any other material, such as tapes from interviews, are stored securely and can only be accessed by authorised officers - the security of communications between nominated officers and/or contracted officers i.e. sensitive information or documents are not emailed or faxed to a machine to which staff have general access; personal delivery of documents is the best way to ensure confidentiality.

-1 Under section 22A the Ombudsman may disclose the identity of a person against whom a protected disclosure is made if it is in the public interest.
+Under section 22A the Ombudsman may disclose the identity of a person against whom a protected disclosure is made if it is in the public interest.